kikofernandez/programmingfightclub/books/grasp-book/parts/grasp-principles.md

 - implements one or more interfaces, and
 - inherits mixins

-The reader should notice that there will always exist coupling but, dependencies to stable items are not problematic - standard library - because these have been well designed and do not change often.
+The reader should notice that there will **always** exist coupling but dependencies to stable items are not problematic, e.g. standard library, because these have been well designed and do not change often.
 In general, the problem is not coupling per se, but creating a coupled design to unstable elements.

+For instance, a class that has an attribute to a `List` class is coupled to a non-breaking library whose external structure does not change (otherwise, there would be breaking changes in the API).
+The `List` class always exposes the same methods (behaviour) to its users, and internal changes are never breaking the contract of what the programmer expects.

+When a design is low coupled, changes in a class do not spread across multiple classes.
+On the opposite side, high coupled designs contain classes with many dependencies to other objects, which makes them rigid and difficult to maintain.

+In the beginning of your journey to become a better programmer, it's difficult to acknowledge this principle until you deal with its counterpart: a high coupled design, a.k.a. a bowl of spaghetti code.
+If you find yourself with code that is rigid and hard to maintain, then you are the owner of a high coupled design, and a refactoring is advisable.

-An example of a poor design drawing ideas from the case study is shown in Fig. 1.1, Listing 1.1.
+An example of a poor design, drawing ideas from the case study, is shown in Fig. 1.1, Listing 1.1.
 In this example, guides contain images, visibility (who can watch the content), title, description, and reviews of restaurants, hotels, pubs, things to do, etc.

 ```java
 public class Guide {